Don’t let the weather keep your dog from getting the exercise they need!

 This is a great food puzzle for dogs that struggle with harder puzzles or for those that you want to challenge a little for their food, but don’t need to slow down.

 Whether you buy one or make your own, these are not chew proof.
-Supervise your dog while they have this.
+Supervise your dog while they are using it.

 Many dog puzzles involve hiding food inside something and letting the dog figure out how to get the food out.
-The simplest is the classic Kong.
-It’s both an interactive food toy and a puzzle.
+Other types of puzzles involve getting a smaller toy out of a bigger toy.

 The best thing about puzzles for dogs is there are so many options including DIY and store-bought.

-One idea is the hide-a-squirrel, one of the few options I’ve seen that doesn’t involve food.
-For this one, your dog gets to pull a stuffed toy squirrel out of a stuffed toy log before your dog can play with it.
-You do need to supervise your dog if they have a tendency to chew up stuffed toys.
+One puzzle game is the hide-a-squirrel, one of the few options I’ve seen that doesn’t involve food.
+This one has your dog pull a stuffed squirrel out of a stuffed log.
+The prize is then getting to play with the stuffed squirrel that squeaks.

 Muffin Tin Game

-To set up the game put a small treat in each muffin spot and cover each with a tennis ball.
+To set up the game put a small treat in each muffin cup and cover it with a tennis ball.

 Then put the game on the floor for your dog to find the treats.
 They just have to get the tennis balls off to get the treats.